-Rationale: We include Mother Goose Rhymes to enrich your education.
+Rationale: We include Mother Goose Rhymes to enrich your education, as they are not sold as a separate book.
 Throughout life, your children will encounter references to these basic rhymes and exposure to them embraces our cultural heritage.
 So read and enjoy rhymes you probably have not heard since your youth!